Shoulder Injury From a Vaccine? It’s Called SIRVA.

 Symptoms of SIRVA

 Severe shoulder pain is the most common symptom of SIRVA.
 Symptoms typically occur between 0 – 48 hours after the injection.
-Most people complain of persistent shoulder pain and limited range of motion, however, those are not the only injuries.
-Other injuries include:
+Most people complain of persistent shoulder pain and limited range of motion.

 Treatment of SIRVA